Yasir-Z/production-ready-devsecops-pipeline/README.md

 ---

-# Yasir Zafar
+### Author: Yasir Zafar

-Built as a practical DevSecOps portfolio project demonstrating secure CI/CD pipelines, Docker, Kubernetes, and automated security scanning.
+This project was built to demonstrate practical DevSecOps skills by integrating automated testing, security scanning, containerization, and Kubernetes deployment into a production-inspired CI/CD workflow.